6 Minute Read

 Class A (NRC 0.90 – 1.0)

-Best for: Open-plan offices, sports halls, industrial spaces, village halls, restaurants, churches, studios or any space with high reverberation.
+Best for: Open-plan offices, sports halls, industrial spaces, village halls, restaurants, churches, studios or any space where reverberation is the problem.

 Acoustic wall panels with Class A absorption: